Last Updated: September 4, 2020

 These are low to no maintenance machines and they typically take care of themselves.

-The Crystal Quest models consume less water which also means lower operating costs.
+The Pelican models consume less water which also means lower operating costs.